-A Full Sequence of Mobility Dills & Dynamic Surfer Stretches for.
-It’ll Help You Move Better… Read On!
+A Full Sequence of Mobility Dills & Dynamic Surfer Stretches.
+It’ll Help You Move Fluidly.

-Movement: Dynamic flexibility, the capacity to be mobile through joints, to move with ease and control.
+Movement: Dynamic flexibility, the capacity to be mobile through joints, and to move with ease, control, and strength.
 It’s pretty relevant to this whole surfing thing we take part in.
-It’s not going to suddenly make you rip, but it’s a big key to the puzzle of staying in the water!
+It’s not going to suddenly make you rip, but it’s a big piece to the puzzle of staying in the water!

 Do you move well?
 Are your hips locked up?
 How about that stiff spine and computer posture?
-You reckon these issues help you in the water?
+Do you think these movement limitations help you in the water?
 I would venture to say they don’t, and they’re probably setting you up for some “issues”, which hurt, and could be expensive down the road.

 Take part in a bit of brief yet honest self assessment.
-Do you move through your joints as well as you should, to keep surfing the way you do in your minds eye?
+Do your joints move as well as they should, so that you can keep surfing the way you do in your minds eye?
 More importantly, are you doing anything about it?

 I’ve been in Indonesia the last few weeks, and not to call anyone out, but there’s a lot of fellas in the 30+ category with the slowest popups, turtle posture while paddling, and just really self-limiting their surfing because of bodily limitation, and missing a lot of waves too.
 I’m in that 30+ category, so I have a right to be slightly harsh.
 The same situation can be seen in pretty much any lineup anywhere in the world.
 Age is simply not an excuse.
 It’s not difficult to correct this stuff, and it’s not difficult to keep yourself fit and capable.